tmunn88/Hospital_Database_PSQL_NEO4j/README.md

 # Implementing a Hospital Database PSQL using Simulated Data

-In this project I implementing a database for SmallTown Hospital, a local hypothetical hospital in my town.
+In this project I implementing a database for SmallTown Hospital, a local hypothetical hospital in my town using data generated with python.

 ## Schema
 A Doctor has a name and sees many Patients